awesome-astra/docs/docs/pages/tools/integration/celery.md

 ## D - Additional configuration

-Celery uses the DataStax Python driver for Cassandra; hence, the choice connection parameters is that for the generic driver-based usage of Cassandra in Python.
+Celery uses the DataStax Python driver for Cassandra; hence, the choice of connection parameters is that for the generic driver-based usage of Cassandra in Python.

 In particular, one may want to specify additional parameters through the `celeryconfig` such as